-These pretty Tropical Coconut Cupcakes are filled with homemade mango curd and topped with a fluffy coconut buttercream.
+These pretty tropical coconut cupcakes are filled with homemade mango curd and topped with a fluffy coconut buttercream.
+They’re ideal for parties and special occasions because they taste like a vacation in the tropics!

-This year we had two Mothers Days.
+This year we had two Mothers Day celebrations.
 One with my mom and stepfather in Baltimore and one with Kevin’s family where there were five moms!
 So, I decided to treat all the mamas with TROPICAL COCONUT CUPCAKES!!!

 You can’t just make any old cupcake for such a special day.
 They had to be impressive but I decided on this plan at the very last minute.
 Rather than reinvent the wheel, I remade my pomegranate pistachio cupcakes recipe to feature a coconut flavor and filled them with the mango curd from my mango lassi no bake cheesecake recipe.